use-ink/ink/crates/metadata/README.md

 # ink!
 Metadata

 The ink! metadata is used to describe a contracts properties in a platform independent way.
-To learn more about it see the section in the ink! docs.
+To learn more about it see [the section in the ink! docs](http://use.ink/basics/metadata).

+__Note:__ The metadata version is independent of the ink! version!
+The version 3 of the metadata which is described here is also valid for ink! v4.

 ## Metadata JSON Schema